About Dr. Mark Tarpley

 Professionally, Mark has taught in public and private schools and holds a teaching certificate in math 8-12.
 His instructional experience includes middle school, high school, undergraduate, master’s level, and doctoral level courses.
 He has taught a variety of courses including the following: upper school math courses, Patristic and Medieval history, Latin, logic, moral theology, the problem of evil, and St. John Chrysostom and St. Gregory the Theologian on family, marriage, and children.
 Recently, Mark contributed an article entitled “St. Gregory the Theologian, ‘the Stamp of God,’ and Raising Christian Children Today” in the book Glory and Honor: Orthodox Christian Resources on Marriage published by SVS Press.

 Further, Mark started an Orthodox education site entitled LivingOrthodox.org that includes forthcoming publications.
 He has served as Director of Education for a medical education company for five years.
-He also is the founder of a test prep company that specializes in integrated classroom instruction to build foundational life skills.
+He also is the founder of a test prep company that specializes in integrated classroom instruction and individual student preparation.
 Currently, Mark serves as an administrator in the role of Academic Specialist at Christian Life Preparatory School in Fort Worth, TX - a hybrid education model of classroom instruction and homeschooling.

 Mark has been very active working with youth and college students.
 He has led several local OCF groups as well as worked regionally and nationally with OCF.
 In addition, he has been the leader of local youth groups as well as served as the Director of Education in a local parish.